samsara/samsara/docs/clients/ruby-client.md

 > client.record_event(eventName: 'user.logged', sourceId: 'device1', timestamp: 1_479_988_864_057)
 ```

-Or you can use `SamsaraSDK::Config.timestamp` method to generate correct timestamp in milliseconds
+Or you can use `SamsaraSDK::Config.timestamp` method to generate a correct timestamp in milliseconds.

 ```ruby
 > client.record_event(eventName: 'user.logged', sourceId: 'device1', timestamp: SamsaraSDK::Config.timestamp)
 ```

 If the `sourceId` is not provided then the one set in the configuration will be used.
-If the `timestamp` is not provided then client automatically generate current system time in milliseconds.
+If the `timestamp` is not provided then client automatically will generate current system time in milliseconds.
 This means that you can record event just by:

 ```ruby